-Certificate: From AY 2010 to AY 2013, "certificates" include technical certificates, as well as certificates of completion for students who complete a program less than 16 hours in length which leads to an industry-recognized credential, license, or certification.
-"Certificates" does not include undergraduate certificates or post-bachelor's certificates.
-Post-bachelor's certificates were included with bachelor's degrees.
-Beginning with AY 2014, the Kansas Board of Regents Data, Research, and Planning staff consulted with the Kansas Board of Regents' Academic Affairs unit to align reporting of certificate completions with IPEDS.
-As a result, the decision was made to modify the "certificates" category in the Foresight 2020 report.
-Beginning with AY 2014, "certificates" include all technical certificates and only those postsecondary university certificates such as post-bachelor's certificates and post-master's certificates that lead to industry-recognized credentials, licenses, or certifications.
+Certificate: For purposes of the Foresight 2020 report, from AY 2010 to AY 2013, "certificates" include technical certificates, as well as certificates of completion for students who complete a program that is less than 16 hours in length, and leads to an industry-recognized credential, license, or certification.
+Additionally, this category includes post-secondary undergraduate certificates.
+For AY 2014, KBOR Data, Research, and Planning staff consulted with KBOR's Academic Affairs unit to align reporting of certificate completions with IPEDS.
+As a result, the decision was made to modify the "certificates" category in the Foresight 2020 report, beginning with AY 2014, to include all technical certificates, certificates of completion for students completing a program of less than 16 hours in length and leading to an industry-recognized credential, license, or certification, and only those postsecondary university certificates that lead to an industry-recognized credential, license, or certification.
+In prior reports, university post-baccalaureate certificates were included with bachelor's degrees.